Connecticut Lemon Law Attorneys

 You Can Get a Cash Settlement, a Replacement Car, or a Refund with Easy Lemon

 The Connecticut Lemon Law (Conn.
 Gen. Stat. §42-179) requires manufacturers to repurchase or replace a new motor vehicle with a substantial defect after 4 repair attempts for the same defect (or 2 for serious safety defects) or 30 cumulative calendar days out of service.
-Under this statute, the manufacturer pays the consumer's attorney fees when the consumer prevails — meaning $0 cost to you.
+Under this statute, the manufacturer pays the consumer's attorney fees when the consumer prevails — no attorney fees unless we recover for you.
 Easy Lemon represents Connecticut drivers at every stage.

 Buying a car should bring peace of mind—not endless trips to the mechanic.
 If your vehicle has serious defects that make it unsafe, unreliable, or significantly lower its value, and the manufacturer or dealer has failed to fix the problem after multiple attempts, it might be classified as a Lemon.